timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 rate, and the "max connections" used.
 These values are subject to change over time, so it is hard to give clear recommendations here except to restate that it is RECOMMENDED to load-test rsync service and reevaluating parameters over time.

+# IANA Considerations

+This document does not make any request to IANA.

+# Security Considerations

+This document does not introduce any new security issues.

+Readers are encouraged to review the Security Considerations in [@RFC8181], [@RFC8182], [@RFC9589], and [@RFC9674].

 # Acknowledgments